FChris/godo/CONTRIBUTING.md

 will be paid when addressing your issue, assessing your changes and finalizing your pull request.

-As an open source project we am looking forward to contributions in whatever form they may come.
+As this is an open source project I am looking forward to contributions in whatever form they may come.
 Possible contributions can be code, tutorials, translations of the documents, bug reports or even blog posts.